 ZenVPN also passed the WebRTC leak test without any issues.
 Even after conducting multiple tests, ZenVPN showed no signs of obvious leaks.

-In terms of speeds, ZenVPN is atrociously slow.
-I performed the speed test using my 25 Mbps Internet connection and the results really disappointed me.
+In terms of speeds in our ZenVPN free review, it is atrociously slow.
+We performed the speed test using our 25 Mbps Internet connection, and the results were really disappointing.

-While connected to the Netherlands ’ server, I found the speed to be on the low side.
-With my 25 Mbps connection, I only received 1.39 Mbps download speed.
-That’s a drop of almost 95%.
+While connected to the Netherlands ’ server, we found the speed to be terrible.
+With our 25 Mbps connection, we only received a 1.39 Mbps download speed and an upload speed of 4.97 Mbps.
+That’s a drop of almost 98%.

 The UK server was also quite slow.
-It only managed to peak at 2.88 Mbps downloading speeds.
-Not good at all if you ask me.
+It only managed to peak at 2.88 Mbps download speed and 8 Mbps upload speed which means you cannot stream in HD at all

 Other Streaming Services that don’t work with ZenVPN